Obama: care more about jobs, war and peace - less about weed

 "Young people: I understand this is important to you, but as you be thinking about climate change, the economy and jobs, war and peace, maybe way at the bottom you should be thinking about marijuana," Obama said.

-Obama has long said he supports decriminalising marijuana but not legalizing the drug.
-He has called for reform of the criminal justice system for disproportionately incarcerating African Americans for non-violent drug offences like marijuana possession.
+Obama has long said he supports decriminalizing marijuana but not legalizing the drug.
+He has called for reform of the criminal justice system for disproportionately incarcerating African Americans for non-violent drug offenses like marijuana possession.

 The Justice Department under Obama has taken a hands-off approach to enforcing a federal ban on marijuana use in states such as Colorado, Washington and Alaska where recreational marijuana use is allowed.

-"We may actually be able to make some progress on the decriminalisation side," Obama said.
-"At a certain point, if enough states end up decriminalising, the Congress may then reschedule marijuana," he said.
+"We may actually be able to make some progress on the decriminalization side," Obama said.
+"At a certain point, if enough states end up decriminalizing, the Congress may then reschedule marijuana," he said.

 Rescheduling refers to reclassifying the drug as a less dangerous substance.